Samis Foundation Board Members

 Linda McClure began working at Samis in 2009 and currently serves as Administrative Assistant to the Executive Director, Senior Program Officer and Executive Administrator.
 She assists with operations and tasks large and small, including beneficiary correspondence, event planning and the day to day running of the foundation.
 If you don’t know with whom to speak at Samis, contact Linda.

-Peggy Longeway has been with Samis for 18 years as the Executive Administrator to the board of directors and executive staff.
+Peggy Longeway has been with Samis since 2000 as the Executive Administrator to the board of directors and executive staff.
 She is also the HR Administrator and Office Manager.
 Prior to working at Samis, she was the Business Manager for 17 years at Friedman Properties in Chicago.